Blatter faces bigger challenge at divided FIFA

 However, Blatter has mastered the electoral system where the 209-member associations each hold one vote, meaning that tiny Sao Tome e Principe hold the same polling rights as football superpowers like Argentina and Germany.

-FIFA distributes revenue equally among its 209 members and, away from the wealth and glamour of the big European leagues, such handouts are a lifeline for smaller federations.
+FIFA distributes revenue equally among its 209 members and, away from the wealth and glamor of the big European leagues, such handouts are a lifeline for smaller federations.

 There was a perfect example before the election as this week’s Congress delegates were shown a film highlighting FIFA development projects in the Comoros Islands, Costa Rica and Guam.